-At Affluence, we assess managed funds on three broad criteria:
+At Affluence, we assess managed funds on three broad criteria.

-- The quality of the manager and their potential to deliver above average returns; - The investment strategy of the fund and how its performance will compare to other investments in our portfolio; and - How expensive or cheap the underlying assets the fund invests in are, relative to long-term market cycles.
+- The quality of the manager and their potential to deliver above average returns. - The investment strategy of the fund and how its performance will compare to other investments in our portfolio. - 03 How expensive or cheap the underlying assets the fund invests in are, relative to longterm averages.